emberjs/website/source/blog/2018-04-20-the-emberjs-times-issue-43.md

 ---

 ## [Slack ⭐️](https://ember-community-slackin.herokuapp.com/)
-Ember Times would like to give a shoutout to <a href="https://github.com/runspired">@runspired</a> (Chris Thoburn), for being incredibly helpful and responsive in a majority of the Slack channels this last week by supporting community members migrate through the many versions of Ember data from 2.12 all the way to 3.2.0-beta.2.
+The Ember Times would like to give a shoutout to <a href="https://github.com/runspired">@runspired</a> (Chris Thoburn), for being incredibly helpful and responsive in a majority of the Slack channels this last week by supporting community members migrate through the many versions of Ember data from 2.12 all the way to 3.2.0-beta.2.

 Chris is a major contributor to the Ember ecosystem and to ember-data specifically.